msawant060/AWS-CSA/EC2/Fundamentals.md

        - All **incoming traffic is denied by security group**
        - You can **only define allow rules**
    - **Stateful** : If you ALLOW traffic of a perticular type from a source into your instance, the outgoing traffic is ALLOWED            automatically
+   - It works on Instance level and you can have multiple security group under one security group